alir128/HackLabsWebDevWorkshop/README.md

    console.log("Example app listening at http://%s:%s", host, port) })
 ```
-So here we made our basic web server, and a get request call that sends back the message "Hello World" to the clients web browser.
-Run this on terminal or console to start your server locally.
+So here we made our basic web server, and a "get" request call that sends back the message "Hello World" to the clients web browser.
+Run this on terminal or console to start your server locally, and access it on your browser by going to localhost:8080.

 ```bash
 node app.js
 ```
 6. Now to dive a bit deeper.
+We are going to create a simple todo list app.
+Replace the code inside your app.js file and paste the following code.
 ```javascript
 var express = require('express');
 var app = express();